 Parsnips are such a wonderful vegetable, think the sweetness of a carrot and the creaminess of a potato.
 Make this ahead of time and keep in the fridge for up to 3 days, just reheat just before serving.

 2 pounds parsnips, peeled and cut into 1-inch pieces (8 medium)

-- 2 tablespoons olive oil
+2 tablespoons extra-virgin olive oil

-1/2 cup cream
+1/2 cup cream or half-and half

 1/8 teaspoon nutmeg

 Salt and fresh ground black pepper

 Heat oven to 400 degrees F and position an oven rack in the middle of the oven.

 In a medium bowl, toss parsnips with olive oil and 1/2 teaspoon of salt.
 Arrange parsnips in one layer onto a baking sheet — or use two baking sheets.
 Bake in the oven for about 30 minutes, turning once, until lightly golden brown.